azumausu/Meek/README.md

 - **`NavigatorAnimationByAnimationClip`** (Meek.UGUI) — The default `INavigatorAnimation` implementation.
 In the Inspector you set the `NavigatorAnimationType` (`Open` / `Close` / `Show` / `Hide`), an optional `FromScreenName` / `ToScreenName` filter, and an `AnimationClip`.
 - **`SimpleAnimationPlayer`** — Auto-required by `NavigatorAnimationByAnimationClip`; drives the clip through Unity's `PlayableGraph` API.

-When a transition fires, `ScreenUI` looks for the best match in this order: (1) clips where both `FromScreenName` and `ToScreenName` line up with the current transition, (2) clips that match `FromScreenName` only, (3) clips that match `ToScreenName` only, (4) clips whose names are left blank as catch-all defaults.
-The first non-null match wins, so put highly-specific clips first.
+**Clip selection order** — When a transition fires, `ScreenUI` picks the first non-null match in this order, so put highly-specific clips first:

+1. Clips where both `FromScreenName` and `ToScreenName` match the current transition
+2. Clips that match `FromScreenName` only
+3. Clips that match `ToScreenName` only
+4. Clips whose names are left blank (catch-all defaults)

 You can place multiple `NavigatorAnimationByAnimationClip` components on the same prefab to provide per-source/per-destination tailored animations without writing code.

+**Flag behaviour:**

-`IsCrossFade(true)` runs the foreground `Open` / `Close` clip in parallel with the background `Hide` / `Show` clip using `StartParallelCoroutine`.
+- **`IsCrossFade(true)`** — runs the foreground `Open` / `Close` clip in parallel with the background `Hide` / `Show` clip using `StartParallelCoroutine`.
 By default Meek runs them sequentially.

-`SkipAnimation(true)` does not silently skip the animation — instead `ScreenUI` calls `EvaluateNavigateAnimation(context, type, t = 1.0f)` on every view handler, which snaps each clip to its final frame so the resulting visual state is identical to a completed animation.
+- **`SkipAnimation(true)`** — does not silently skip the animation.
+Instead `ScreenUI` calls `EvaluateNavigateAnimation(context, type, t = 1.0f)` on every view handler, which snaps each clip to its final frame so the resulting visual state is identical to a completed animation.
 Use it when you need an instant transition (initial boot, deep links, etc.) without ending up with a half-animated UI.

-For Insert / Remove, the built-in strategies (`InsertNavigatorAnimationStrategy`, `RemoveNavigatorAnimationStrategy`) operate on mid-stack screens only and default `SkipAnimation` to `true`, so they do not play `Open` / `Close` unless you explicitly opt in.
+**Insert / Remove defaults** — The built-in strategies (`InsertNavigatorAnimationStrategy`, `RemoveNavigatorAnimationStrategy`) operate on mid-stack screens only and default `SkipAnimation` to `true`, so they do not play `Open` / `Close` unless you explicitly opt in.

 ### Class architecture: Screen, ScreenUI, IViewHandler, Presenter